shahshelby/PhishingProject01/readme.md

 ## Notes
 - **Domain Age Check:** Requires an active internet connection for WHOIS lookup.
 - **Contributions:** Feedback and contributions are welcome!
 Please submit pull requests or report issues.

+## License
+This project is under MIT License